-Obtaining citizenship is a complex and time-consuming journey.
-Applicants should understand their rights and responsibilities within the immigration system.
-An experienced citizenship application lawyer in St. Louis helps you avoid legal and administrative errors that could delay the process.
+An experienced citizenship application lawyer helps you avoid legal and administrative errors that could delay the process.

 The USCIS office may require biometrics as part of your naturalization process.
 If you use the facial ID security option on your cell phone, you are already familiar with biometrics.
 You will receive an appointment with the date, location, and time for a biometric appointment.